Natchan03/CMPT276-Project/README.md

-# Requirements & Specification Document: Iteration 1
+# YouNote Requirements & Specification Document: Iteration 2

 ## Project Abstract
 YouNote is a web application which allows users to take and save notes on YouTube videos, where each note is associated with a timestamp in the video.
 Notes are written in a text input within a form, which also contains a “time” input for the timestamp and are located besides an embedded video in the same window.
 The notes can be saved by clicking a button to submit the form only if the user is logged into an account to associate the note with the account.
 In a page to view and share saved notes, admin accounts can modify or delete saved notes from their own account and standard accounts, whereas standard accounts can modify and delete their own saved notes.